A Grip On Git

 As you can see, our new commit is connected to the previous one (its parent).
 You can think of a commit as containing a list of the changes needed to turn the files as they were at the previous commit into the way they are now.

-Now consider the label reading HEAD next to our newly created commit.
-HEAD can be seen as a pointer: when a new commit is made, it will be a child of the commit HEAD is pointing to.
+can be seen as a pointer: when a new commit is made, it will be a child of the commit HEAD

 As an example, let's say we spelled someone's name wrong.
-After correcting it, we git add thanks.txt again, and create a new commit:
+After correcting it, we git add thanks.txt

 git commit

-The new commit is based on the commit previously labeled HEAD, and the label is then updated to refer to the new commit as HEAD.
+, and the label is then updated to refer to the new commit as HEAD

 We can easily create a new branch.
-Let's call it myBranch:
+Let's call it myBranch

 git branch myBranch

-As you can see, there now are two labels pointing to the HEAD commit: main and myBranch.
+As you can see, there now are two labels pointing to the HEAD

-The current branch is still main though.
+though.
 You can see what this means when we make some more changes and create another commit:

 git commit

-Whereas the main branch moved along with HEAD, myBranch is still pointing to the previous commit.
+is still pointing to the previous commit.
 We will see why this is useful in a bit.

-We can switch to myBranch, meaning roughly that we will make HEAD point to the same commit as myBranch does:
+point to the same commit as myBranch

 git switch myBranch

-As said, a new commit will be the child of the commit HEAD is currently pointing to.
+As said, a new commit will be the child of the commit HEAD

 git commit

-You can now see why they were called branches: with myBranch pointing to a different commit than main, our simple timeline has suddenly evolved into a tree structure.
+You can now see why they were called branches: with myBranch

-Since we are still on myBranch, new commits will move it along with HEAD:
+, new commits will move it along with HEAD

 git commit

 Branches are useful because they allow us to work on multiple things in parallel, without those things interfering with each other.
 For example, you could start work on a new chapter in a branch that only contains changes to that chapter.
-Now, when your editor is bugging you to finally submit a manuscript already darnit! (hypothetically), you can simply switch back to the main branch, perhaps fix up a few typos, and then send it to your editor.
-All this without having to include a half-finished chapter that wasn't that interesting anyway.
+Now, when your editor is bugging you to finally submit a manuscript already darnit!

 Anyway, let's say we did finish that chapter.
-That's nice and all, but now it would be nice if we wouldn't have to redo the small changes we performed earlier in the main branch.
+That's nice and all, but now it would be nice if we wouldn't have to redo the small changes we performed earlier in the main

-Of course Git can help us here: we can merge the state of the files at main's commit with the state of the files in the current branch's latest commit:
+Of course Git can help us here: we can merge the state of the files at main

 git merge main

-As you can see, Git has created a new merge commit for us in myBranch.
+.
 As opposed to regular commits, merge commits have multiple parents.
 This means that it contains multiple sets of changes: for each parent, the changes needed to make to it to make it incorporate the changes in the other parent(s).

 Now is a good time to check whether both sets of changes work well together.
 In the case of our book, we could check whether our edits to our earlier chapters didn't mess up the layout of our new one.

-If everything looks as expected, myBranch now contains the latest complete version of our book.
-But now imagine that we'd have had another branch with another half-finished chapter.
-If we were to merge myBranch into this other branch when that chapter is finished, and into another one for another chapter, and so on, then after a while we would lose track of which branch contains the latest version.
+into this other branch when that chapter is finished, and into another one for another chapter, and so on, then after a while we would lose track of which branch contains the latest version.
 It is therefore common practice to assign one branch as containing the latest complete version of a project.
-This branch is commonly called main, so let's stick to that here.
+This branch is commonly called main

 However, if we switch to that branch now: